Netflix organizational culture mapped using the Culture Design Canvas

 “Act in Netflix’s best interest” or “Take vacation” are simple, open rules that show that the company treats its employees like grown-ups.
 Rather than telling them what to do (or not), Netflix gives people the freedom to “do what’s best for Netflix,” depending on the context.

 Netflix’s competitive and high-performing culture has effective scheduled meetings.
-There’s no room for wasting time: meetings start and end on time and are meant to get things done.
+There’s no room for wasting time: meetings start and end on time and are meant to increase productivity.
+As stated on its website, Netflix uses meetings for people to learn from each other, not to make decisions.

-When it comes to more complex, significant decisions, there’s a responsible captain of the ship who makes a judgment call after sharing and digesting others’ views.
+When it comes to more complex, significant decisions, there’s a responsible captain of the ship who makes a judgment call after requesting and digesting others’ views.
+They use a consultative decision-making method.
+Informed Captains are not obliged to follow the input from others.

 Netflix avoids committees or majority votes.
 Once the impact of a decision becomes clearer, the team reflects on the outcome and how they can make better calls next time.